 Even though the Lord Jesus had taught Peter that it is not what goes into a man’s mouth that defiles him but the things that proceed out of a man’s mouth, yet Peter chose to remain under the yoke of the law (Matt.
 15:17-20, Gal.
 5:1).

-When it was the appointed time for God’s Kingdom to advance to the Gentiles, the Lord offered Peter a prominent role in the new move, but his allegiance to the Mosaic laws caused him to reject the Lord’s offer.
+When it was the appointed time for God’s Kingdom to advance to the Gentiles, the Lord offered Peter a prominent role in His new plan, but his allegiance to the Mosaic laws caused him to reject the Lord’s offer.

-Many born-again believers today, like Peter, are still ignorantly yielding their necks under the yokes of religious rules and rituals and human traditions rather than walking in the liberty by which Jesus Christ has set them free from the Old Testament rules, rituals or sacrifices.
+Like Peter, many born-again believers today are still ignorantly yielding their necks under the yokes of religious rules and rituals and human traditions rather than walking in the liberty by which Jesus Christ has set them free from the Old Testament rules, rituals, or sacrifices.

-Paul warns the Galatians Christians of the danger of yielding themselves again under the yoke of the Mosaic law.
+Paul warns the Galatian Christians of the danger of yielding themselves again under the yoke of the Mosaic Law.

 1 Stand fast therefore in the liberty by which Christ has made us free, and do not be entangled again with a yoke of bondage.

 2 Indeed I, Paul, say to you that if you become circumcised, Christ will profit you nothing.

 3 And I testify again to every man who becomes circumcised that he is a debtor to keep the whole law.